 I was “dead on arrival” at the hospital; understand that, on this point, I am not writing figuratively!
-I was revived after five minutes but remained unconscious and vitally unstable for two days until God, who with a spark of His perfect peace, answered the prayers of saints by kindling a new flame in my soul that would not be snuffed out by pestilent winds of personal apocalypse.
+I was revived after 5-minutes but remained unconscious and vitally unstable for 2-days until God, with a spark of His perfect peace, answered the prayers of saints by kindling a new flame in my soul that would not be snuffed out by the pestilent winds of personal apocalypse.
 This fire in me has since burned ever so brightly.

 * Note that this introduction is to a series that expands on my first book, The Hope in Personal Apocalypse.
 Follow my blog to not miss any of it.

 My purpose for this blog, my first book, and all else is purely for the means to further share the hope of my life that, in faith, has sustained me.
 My utmost desire is to do the good works that God would have us all do to lift one another up.